iranzo/rhevm-utils/README.md

 REQUIRES: rhevm-sdk >= rhevm-sdk-3.1.0.10-1.el6ev.noarch.rpm
 Required: python-keyring

+NOTE: If you are willing to use the keyring feature, please, first setup a username/password using `rhev-keyring.py` before using `-k` argument with the remaining scripts.

 Author: Pablo Iranzo Gómez (Pablo.Iranzo@redhat.com)

 Contributors:

 - Ian Lochrin
 - Sean P Kane (github.com/spkane)

-Please, check individual README files for specific behaviour and description:
+Please, check individual README files for specific behaviour and description under doc/:

 - rhev_functions.py:         Common set of functions for usage by other scripts